Brixton Academy: 2022 Asake concert crush

 A crowd crush outside a performance by Asake on 15 December 2022 seriously injured four people, two of whom died in the following days.
 The Guardian cast doubt on early reports that people were trying to force their way in without a ticket.
 The newspaper also questioned the management of the building and its entrances.
 As a result of the crowd crush, Lambeth councillors met in the early hours of 22 December 2022 and decided to suspend the academy's operating licence following the "severity of events" and "risks to public safety" from "a lack of crowd control at the front doors".
 The licence was suspended until a full hearing on 16 January 2023, when it was suspended for a further three months.

 The BBC reported that security staff were said to accept bribes to allow people in without a ticket.
 In April 2023 the Metropolitan Police stated that they had no confidence in the holder of the venue's licence and that they were applying for the licence to be revoked.
 In September 2023, the police stated that they were not opposed to the venue reopening, but simply opposed to AMG operating it.

 On 15 September 2023 Lambeth Council announced that the venue was permitted to re-open after the incident, providing they meet new licensing conditions including strengthened doors, a new security contractor and additional safety procedures.
 A full list of the conditions is published online by Lambeth Council.

 The venue reopened on 19 April 2024.

+2026 Incident at Sombr concert

+The venue came under renewed scrutiny in March 2026, when Sombr interrupted a live show to alert security staff of a concert attendee who had fainted, stating: "This is the most poorly managed venue I've ever performed at in my life", adding "You guys need to pay attention - it's insane.
+Safety comes first."
+The BBC reported that, according to eyewitness accounts, the concert had already been interrupted once earlier when another attendee had passed out.
+Witnesses also told the BBC that the venue appeared "unprepared", and was subject to high temperatures and a lack of air conditioning.